cantina/cantina/README.md

 4. **package.json** - If your package.json contains an `etc` key it will be
    merged into the conf.

-After setup has finished, you can add more configuration either in your application or in plugins via `app.conf.add`, `app.conf.set`, or any other means of adding configuration that **etc** exposes.
+After `app.load()` has finished, you can add more configuration either in your application or in plugins via `app.conf.add`, `app.conf.set`, or any other means of adding configuration that **etc** exposes.